weaveworks/weave/site/concepts/network-topology.md

 (for example, TCP), the transmission will be retried a short time later, by which time the topology should have updated.

+#### connection limit

+In a fully connected mesh of N peers, this would mean N^2 connections.
+To constrain the resource consumption and communication between the peers and complexity of route calculation there is a configurable upper limit on the maximum number of connections that a peer can make to the remote peers.
+There is safe default value (100) which works for most deployment.
+However if you would like to increase the number of peers, you should be able to explicitly override the default value by setting the CONN_LIMIT environment variable or explicitly invoking weave launch like `weave launch --connlimit=100`.

 **See Also**